-- Parents have a right to part-time work to care for children until they are 10 years old.
+- Parents have a right to part-time work to care for children until they are ten years old.
 Working hours can, for example, be reduced in the form of shorter working days, fewer working days per week or work-free periods during the year.
-Reduced working hours mean reduced pay, but also a right to return to the original level of employment after a period. - This is an employee right that is stipulated in the Norwegian Working Environment Act (array (<a href="arra - There have been new regulations (July 2022)446 for the use of home offices in Norway, but these mainly deal with the rights and obligations of employees and employers.
+Reduced working hours mean reduced pay, but also a right to return to the original level of employment after a period. - This is an employee right that is stipulated in the Norwegian Working Environment Act (arrayilyaloven § 10-2, 4 ledd.).
+The Working Environment Act gives the employee the right to reduced working hours for a period if it does not cause significant inconvenience to the employer (paragraph 10-2-4).
+The scheme primarily aims to meet parents' wishes for more time to spend with young children or to meet needs arising from problems in obtaining childcare during working hours.
+Parents with children under 10 years and single parents are considered to have good reason to seek part-time work. - Regulations for the use of home offices in Norway mainly deal with the rights and obligations of employees and employers.
 Caring for young children is not included as a reason for being able to have a home office.
 This is probably connected to the fact that Norway has full kindergarten coverage and that parents have the right to paid absence if the children are ill and must be at home with one of the parents.